 Capital Health Plan will resolve appeals in a timely manner.
 In resolving appeals, timeframes may vary, depending on the circumstances and the Member's Condition.
-Capital Health Plan will however, resolve the Member's appeal within 72 hours for expedited reviews, 30 calendar days after receipt for pre-service claims, or within 60 calendar days for post-service claims.
+Capital Health Plan will however, resolve the Member's appeal within 72 hours for expedited reviews, 15 days after receipt for preservice claims, or within 30 calendar days for post-service claims.

-General Rules
+General Rules Important Notes: